 - Fill out this application and send it to us (by mail, or in person).
 Or, call 1-800-551-6949 for a copy, or help.

 Mail or bring the application and a copy of the letter from Veterans Affairs to:

 Portland, OR 97201-4751

 Active duty military on official leave will not be issued a Special Access Pass.
-You will need to pay for your stay up front.
+You will need to pay for your stay up front and then get reimbursed.
 After your visit, send (see address below) in: